BLOG

 3. Process Enhancement and Modelling

-For example, a business analyst might discover that a company’s order processing system involves too many manual steps, leading to delays and errors.
+For example, a business analyst might discover that a company's order processing system involves excessive manual steps, causing delays and increasing error rates.
+By documenting the current state and designing an optimized future state, analysts can recommend solutions such as:

 Process Improvement Training